Acrylic & Plastic Bonding

 Note: Choose based on whether you need speed or working time.

-In many cases, no—if the right adhesive is used.
+In many cases, no: If the right adhesive is used.

 Note: For large or safety-critical signage, some shops still combine adhesive and fasteners for redundancy.